For data protection queries and to exercise your rights, you can contact us in these ways:

 Hazlewoods obtains personal data from individuals directly when they, for example:

-- enquire about any of the services we provide;
+- enquire about any of the services we provide or where they wish to interact with us;

 - negotiate or enter into a contract or client agreement with us to provide a service;

-- provide us with information connected with the contract or client agreement;
+- provide us with information connected with a contract, agreement, or other interaction between us;

-- participate in meetings, seminars or other events we arrange;
+- register for or participate in meetings, seminars or other events (including fundraising activities) we arrange;

 - give us a business card;